Heat vs. Pacers Player Props Betting Odds

 |AST

-- The 23.5-point prop bet for Jimmy Butler on Thursday is 2.8 higher than his scoring average on the season (20.7).
+- Saturday's points prop bet for Butler is 27.5 points.
+That is 5.8 more than his season average of 21.7.

 Kyle Lowry Props